nuagesdencre/CI_DataCentric/README.md

     - It took me a while to understand I need to use ILIKE operator in order to make the search in my database case-insensitive. [(reference)](https://docs.sqlalchemy.org/en/latest/orm/internals.html?highlight=ilike#sqlalchemy.orm.attributes.QueryableAttribute.ilike)
     - I also consulted this StackOverflow article [here](https://stackoverflow.com/questions/20336665/lower-like-vs-ilike?noredirect=1&lq=1)

-- Transition from SQLAlchemy to Postgresql
+- Transition from SQLAlchemy to PostgreSQL
+    I had to look up different approaches before figuring out how to proceed.
+I t turned out to be much simpler than expected, thanks to Heroku Postgres.
     - [Making a Flask app using a PostgreSQL database and deploying to Heroku](http://blog.sahildiwan.com/posts/flask-and-postgresql-app-deployed-on-heroku/)
     -[Heroku Postgres](https://www.heroku.com/postgres)